-As HR becomes a more strategic and less transactional function within the organization, the competencies that successful HR professionals are required to demonstrate on the job are changing.
+As HR becomes a more strategic & less transactional function within the organization, the competencies that successful HR professionals need on their jobs are changing.

 But which competency areas are likely to deliver the greatest value to HR practitioners as they prepare for new challenges ahead?